Flooding in Ireland

 Floods are a natural and inevitable part of life in Ireland.
 They are usually caused by a combination of events including overflowing river banks, coastal storms or blocked or overloaded drainage ditches.
 Numerous severe floods have occurred throughout the country in the last decade.
-Since the impacts of flooding are so devastating it is important that people whose properties are at risk take appropriate action to resist flooding.

 The contents of these pages are provided as an information guide only.
 They are intended to enhance public access to information about flooding.
 While every effort is made in preparing material for publication no responsibility is accepted by or on behalf of the Office of Public Works for any errors, omissions or misleading statements on these pages or any site to which these pages connect.